 The longer the time since treatment ended, the less likely the tumor will return.
 At this point, monitoring for late effects becomes an important part of follow-up visits.
 Late effects can occur almost anywhere in the body and include physical problems, such as heart and lung problems and second cancers, and emotional and cognitive (memory, thinking, and attention) problems, such as anxiety, depression, and learning difficulties.

-Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects (see below) and the possibility of secondary cancers.
-Your child’s doctor can recommend the necessary screening tests.
+Based on the type of treatment your child received, the doctor will recommend the examinations and tests needed to check for late effects.
+Usually, patients will have blood tests to make sure no changes have occurred in their kidney function.
+This is especially important for patients who have one kidney or had a partial nephrectomy.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
-Learn more about childhood cancer survivorship .

-You are encouraged to organize and keep a record of your child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
+The doctor will help you create this.
 That way, as your child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.
+ASCO offers forms to help create a treatment summary to keep track of the cancer treatment your child received and develop a survivorship care plan once treatment is completed.